 With outside guidance our conversations were richer, our outcomes were greater, and our progress was faster.

-For learning to stick, it has to be active and interactive
+For learning to stick, it has to be active

 The expert is evaluating your progress and spurring your growth.

 For learning to stick, for growth to happen, it has to be active — and interactive.